I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 My niece felt the earth shake and thought it was an earthquake.
 She and her family live at a distance of 30 kilometers away from Beirut.

-My sister has not been able to sleep since August 4th, like so many of the Lebanese people who are reliving the horror of that day.
-Even a small sound makes her jump out of her skin.
-She keeps reliving the moment of the double explosion but is counting on prayer and hope to heal.
+My sister was shaken by the blast like so many of the Beirutis who are reliving the horror of that day.
+For a while, even a small sound made her jump and her heart race.
+She is counting on prayer to stop reliving the moment of the double explosion and to heal.
 The psychological impact is unbearable.
 The people of Lebanon are feeling dizzying anger and devastating sadness.

 The Lebanese expatriates are in shock, grief, and despair.
 We feel hopeless and helpless when it comes to our cherished Lebanon.

-As Roda said, being Lebanese is a job, not a citizenship.
+As the Belgium actor and director Roda Fawaz says it so well, being Lebanese is a job, not a citizenship.
 A perpetual job that is transmitted from generation to generation with its joys, heartaches, stories and traumatic experiences.
 You have to keep working at it. ...
 Being Lebanese means going from hope to despair, back to hope to despair.
 Lebanese people cannot escape Lebanon wherever they go.
 Those who worship the land of Lebanon cannot live there and have to leave.
 Those who live in Lebanon curse it but cannot leave.

 Some Lebanese expatriates are helping by sending money to relatives living in Lebanon.
 Others are helping by raising funds for the non-profit organizations on the ground in Lebanon that they trust much more than the government.